Roosevelt Hotel (Manhattan): Basements

 The hotel had three basements, which were excavated out of the underlying bedrock.
-Due to the presence of the railroad tracks, the basement levels only cover the western portion of the site; each basement level covered approximately 20000 ft2.
+Due to the presence of the railroad tracks, the basement levels cover only the western portion of the site; each basement level covered approximately 20000 ft2.
 The lowest level was the third basement, which contained a heating plant, engine room, fan room, and guest laundry.
 The second basement contained a staff bakery, ice-making machines, and various storage rooms for housekeeping.
-There was also a garbage-sorting room and an incineration room on the second basement.
+There was also a garbage-sorting room and an incineration room in the second basement.
 The first basement included storage space for the ground-level storefronts, in addition to a kitchen, cafeteria, locker room, and service facilities for the hotel's staff.
-There were separate dining rooms for male staff, female staff, and second officers on the first basement level.
+There were separate dining rooms for male staff, female staff, and the second officers (who helped manage the hotel) on the first basement level.

 The first basement formerly contained a passageway leading directly to Grand Central Terminal.
 This passageway also connected the hotel to the New York City Subway's Grand Central–42nd Street station via the terminal's corridors.
 Additional passageways connected with other buildings such as the Biltmore and Commodore hotels, the Yale Club Building, the Graybar Building, and the Chrysler Building.
 The entrance to the passageway was from the first story, next to the elevators.
 The corridor was closed by the late 20th century, and the gate between the hotel and Grand Central Terminal was permanently locked by the beginning of the 21st century.
 A clothing store moved into the space formerly occupied by the passageway's entrance in 2008, and the corridor was sealed off around 2014.